zorinalexey/cloud-casstle-http-router/docs/en/features/01_BASIC_ROUTING.md

     ->name('api.v1.users.update');
 ```

-**Использование:**
+**withbyaboutinand:**
-- Полное обновление ресурса
+- aboutabout aboutaboutinand withatwith
 - RESTful API
-- Замена allх полей объекта
+- to all by aboutto

 ---